dokwork/lualine-ex/README.md

 When some of already run servers is not active for the current buffer, it is in _disabled_ state.
 The component in _disabled_ state has a color specified in the option `disabled_color`.

-If no on lsp client is run, the component shows only `lsp_is_off` icon.
+If no one lsp client is run, the component shows only `lsp_is_off` icon.

-The `ex.lsp.all` component has the same options as the [ex.lsp.single](#exlspsingle) component, with additional option `only_attached`, which can be used to show only attached to the current buffer
+You may double click by this component to close all not used lsp clients.

-clients:
+The `ex.lsp.all` component has the same options as the [ex.lsp.single](#exlspsingle) component, with few additional:

 ```lua
 sections = {